 When we hear the word ‘Darjeeling,’ most of us envision a steaming mug of soothing tea.
-That’s not wrong, of course, but for travellers to India, mentions of Darjeeling will evoke more than the area’s beloved harvest.
+That’s not wrong, of course, but for travelers to India, mentions of Darjeeling will evoke more than the area’s beloved harvest.

 Darjeeling is one of India’s most beautiful enclaves © MVorobiev/iStock/Thinkstock